hoangduytran/blender-manual/manual/compositing/types/filter/bokeh_blur.rst

    Z pass used.

-A manually created grayscale image can be used to define the sharp and blurry areas of a pre-existing image.
+A manually created grayscale image can be used to define the sharp and blurry areas of a preexisting image.
 Again, a Multiply Node can be used so that a blur value greater than one is used.

 .. figure:: /images/compositing_types_filter_bokeh-blur_example-2.png